ragusa/DAFOAM/src/bash/readme.md

-We will put the bash files for each set of cases here.
+This subfolder contains the bash scripts